 Mohamedu F. Jones is a Partner with Pannone Lopes Devereaux & O’Gara LLC and a member of the firm’s Alternative Dispute Resolution and Special Masterships Teams.
 He is a veteran advocate and attorney on civil rights matters from the East Coast to the West Coast, and in his native country of Liberia.
 As Deputy Special Master, U.S. District Court for the Eastern District of California monitoring prison reform compliance and progress, Attorney Jones’ emphasis is on mental health care provided to prisoners.
 His unique set of skills includes working in the private sector and for the government of Liberia with a distinct interest in securing social justice for all people, particularly for those less fortunate.

-Mr. Jones earned his law degree from the University of Liberia, summa cum laude, and his Master of Law from Harvard Law School nearly 20 years ago.
+Mr. Jones earned his law degree from the University of Liberia, summa cum laude, and his Master of Law from Harvard Law School in 1990.
 He is admitted to practice law in New York and Maryland.
 Mr. Jones is a founder of an advocacy organization for immigration relief for Liberian citizens in the United States.

 Areas of Practice

 - Harvard Law School, Cambridge, Massachusetts

 - Louis Authur Grimes School of Law University of Liberia, Monrovia

 Pro Bono Activities

 - Maryland Branch of The African Cultural Alliance of North America Inc. (ACANA)